 To reheat the fries, use 2 Tbs vegetable oil.
 Toss the fries to coat in oil.
 Bake in the oven at 400 for about 5-8 minutes till heated through.

 LETS SEE HOW THIS IS DONE…

-Place frozen fries on a baking sheet covered in aluminum foil, pour on oil and seasoning salt, arrange so that the fries have plenty of space on the pan.
+Place frozen fries on a baking sheet covered in aluminum foil, pour on oil and seasoning salt, toss with your hands so that all of the fries are covered with oil and seasonings and then arrange so that the fries have plenty of space on the pan.

 Bake for about 20 minutes at 400 degrees (refer to your package of fries for proper cooking time and temp).

 YA’LL BE SWEET AND HELP ME OUT, OK?

 Leave me a 5 STAR 🌟🌟🌟🌟🌟 Comment below.
 If you made this recipe, I would love for you to share it with me on social media or just email me at wendi(at sign)loavesanddishes.net.
 Reader comments are the best.
 I answer right back!

 Ya’ll MAKE MY DAY when you leave me a comment 🌟🌟🌟🌟🌟 or send me an email!